saras-daton/AmazonAds/README.md

 ## Models

-This package contains models from the Amazon Selling Partner API which includes reports on {{sales, margin, inventory, product}}.
+This package contains models from the Amazon Advertising API which includes reports on {{sales, margin, inventory, product}}.
 The primary outputs of this package are described below.

 | **Category**                 | **Model**  | **Description** |
 | ------------------------- | ---------------| ----------------------- |